scharrier/li3_pagination/README.md

 Help and support
 ----------------

 Fork it, play with it, commit if needed and pull request !
-Ask your questions or tell me about problemes you have in the repo issues.
+Ask your questions or tell me more about problems you have in the repo issues.